Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 > Only [token authentication](https://external-secrets.io/latest/provider/hashicorp-vault/#token-based-authentication) is supported

 > [!info]
-> This integration works with a `ClusterSecretStore` as well
+> This integration works with a `SecretStore` as well

 Region name can be translated from your region location using: